-The Elaphiti Islands consist of three main islands: Kolocep, Lopud and Šipan.
+The main islands are: Kolocep, Lopud and Sipan.

-It is the closest island to Dubrovnik, located 5 km from the Dubrovnik harbour at Gruž.
-It used to be an important shipbuilding site in the Republic of Ragusa period.
-It is one of the most indented and the southernmost permanently inhabited Croatian island with a population of 294 inhabitants.
+Only 5 km from Dubrovnik, has a rich history as a shipbuilding site during the Republic of Ragusa period.
+With a population of 294, it boasts seven pre-Romanesque churches from the 9th to the 11th century.
 It has seven pre-Romanesque churches dating back to the times of the Croatian kings, from the 9th to the 11th century.

-The farthest and largest island in terms of area (15.8 km2) and population of 436 inhabitants.
-There are two larger settlements on the island – Sipanska Luka and Sudurad, which are connected by a road that cuts across the fertile Fields of Sipan.
-During the XV century, many aristocratic Dubrovnik families built summer manors on Sipan.
-Accordingly, the summer manor of the Sorkocevic family stands out in Sipanska Luka.
-Today, the vast beaches, the clean sea abundant with fish, the rich vegetation, and the widely renowned Sipan wine, attract a growing number of visitors who want a peaceful holiday.
+The farthest and largest island of the Elaphiti archipelago, boasts two larger settlements connected by a road that passes through the fertile Fields of Sipan.
+During the 15th century, many aristocratic Dubrovnik families built summer manors on the island, including the impressive Sorkocevic family manor in Sipanska Luka.
+Today, Sipan's vast beaches, clean seas teeming with fish, rich vegetation, and renowned wine attract visitors seeking a peaceful holiday.

 Also known for: Olive oil (Golden island) and fishing village